 This course focuses on tensions within the sub-regional enclaves of the South, including the Sea Island, the Caribbean, Appalachia, the "deep South," and a native American "outlaw" community in North Carolina.
 Sociological study of the South will be used to contextualize the reading and discussion of five novels that focus on the culture and social history of these communities.
 Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the areas of U.S. Communities.

 ENG 340.
 ECCE: U.S. Communities: Topics in English Studies.
-4 Hours.
+3 Hours.

 Study of topics and themes regarding British literature and cultures.
 Course Information: Topics vary.
-420178.
+Prerequisites: C in ENG 102 or equivalent.

 ENG 342.
 Playing Shakespeare.
 4 Hours.